mikkosyrja/kuxaku/background.md

 # Solar System Maps

 Program uses real orbit data from NASA, but not real year 2350 locations.
 Some ephemerides files contain orbit data only until year 2050 and we have to cheat a little.
 Python script subtracts 330 years and uses locations starting from year 2020.
-This is quite acceptable for gaming purposes and especially for The Expance, where actual dates are somewhat vague anyway.
+This is quite acceptable for gaming purposes and especially for The Expanse, where actual dates are somewhat vague anyway.

 Use of this data was just the easiest way to populate otherwise very empty space with real asteroids and moons without too much work.
 You may never visit 7066 Nessus, but its strange orbit alone makes outer planet map so much more interesting.